2016 was a pivotal year for social media marketing.

 Make it work for you: Just because you’re a B2B company, doesn’t mean you can’t utilize “mainstream” social media channels.
 Tell stories through social media and get your audience and high-profile people involved.

 The key here is to think outside the box.
-The majority of B2B brands don’t use Snapchat – in fact, only 5% of marketers are using it.
+At the time only 5% of B2B marketers were using it.
 PwC didn’t write it off because of this, though.
 They challenged the norm and considered how they could engage their audience with a different medium.

 Here are some great ways you can use Snapchat as a B2B company.

 #ShareYourEars – Make-A-Wish Foundation & Disney

 The Make-A-Wish Foundation and Disney partnered together to invite their audience to share images of Mickey Mouse Ears on Twitter and Instagram with the hashtag #ShareYourEars.

 Each social media post unlocked a $5 donation to the Make-A-Wish Foundation from Walt Disney Parks and Resorts, which was capped at $1 million.

 The campaign used TINT to display their social media entries on their websites to drive audience engagement and boost campaign awareness.

 The end result?
 The #ShareYourEars campaign became a trending topic on Facebook, and Disney Parks doubled their original pledge, donating $2 million to Make-A-Wish®.

 Make it work for you: Increase engagement on your website by displaying user generated content (UGC).
 Encourage your audience to send in pictures of themselves doing something specific and post them up on your site.